GriffinPlus/mguard-config-tool/README.md

 ### Subcommand: merge

 The `merge` subcommand merges two configuration files into one.
-The first specified file is taken as the base for the result, then the configuration stored in the second file "stacked" upon the first configuration.
+The first specified file is taken as the base for the result, then the configuration stored in the second file is "stacked" upon the first configuration.
 Simple values and complex values are overwritten and table values (lists) are merged by appending all rows in a table in the second configuration to the corresponding table in the first configuration.
 If the first file is an ATV file, it is implicitly converted to an ECS file first.
 Therefore the resulting ECS container contains default settings for all elements except